hissummer-ota/ota/README.md

 # ota
-app build and distribution on the air
+app build and distribution on the air (php language)